 I recently read a blog about the definition of minimalism.
 The author was angry.
-He felt that minimalism was about living in a small space with very few possessions and decried anyone who wasn’t taking this approach.
+He felt that minimalism was about living in a small space with very few possessions and attacked anyone who wasn’t taking this approach.
 I’ve said many times, minimalism is not just about your possessions (or lack thereof).
 It’s bigger than that.
 To be a true minimalist you must embrace a definition that works within your own life plan.

 2) Decluttering is VIP.

 You can’t have true freedom if you’re constantly encumbered by useless things – whether those things are possessions, people, or responsibilities.
 Getting rid of unworn clothing, unread books, unused exercise equipment, and excess furniture will make your home easier to manage and it really is cathartic to purge your closets.
 Getting rid of relationships that cause you unwanted stress and responsibilities that bring you no benefit is even more cathartic.

 I was raised in a Southern family where big meals were and still are the norm.
 So for me, learning to plan meals was hard.
 Learning to buy only what we would actually eat was even harder – especially when the grocery store is full of new and tempting goodies.
 Keeping a stock list of our most frequently used grocery items and shopping only from that list really helps.
 From a few basic ingredients we are able to make all of our favorite meals and have almost zero food waste.
 The same concept can be applied to other purchases too.
 Buying fewer clothes forces you to wear what you have and choose only things that you love.

 4) Cut costs by prioritizing your wants and needs.